 If you get rear-ended at the traffic lights on your motorcycle and you run into the back of the vehicle in front, you may be liable for the damage to that vehicle.
 You may even cop a traffic offence.

 It seems unjust, but it can and has happened.
-You should leave a big enough gap between you and the vehicle in front.
+If you do remain in the queue of traffic, you should leave a big enough gap between you and the vehicle in front.

 Here are five tips to avoid rear-enders